tarcisioe/scripts/README.md

   uppercase variables are constants, and use them very sparingly to avoid conflicts with environment variables, or variables used by `bash`.

 ### The `main` function

-Every script has a `main` function.
-This is __not__ needed in a shellscript, but I like it.
-In most cases the `main` function does only two things:
+Every script has a main function, although they are usually named after the script itself, with a leading underscore.
+The function called `main` that is available in `lib/main.sh` handles showing a usage message and doing argument parsing before forwarding it to the script-specific function.
+This is __not__ needed in a shellscript, since the main code could be in the outer scope, but I like it.
+In most cases the main function does only two things:

-* Parse the command line arguments;
+* Process the parsed command line arguments;
 * Call a function which actually does the work, with "digested" arguments.

-I use `getopt` for parsing arguments since it easily accepts short and long arguments.
+I use `getopt` internally for parsing arguments since it easily accepts short and long arguments.

 ### Every other function